 4.4.1 Overview of CDA Context

 A document, in a sense, is a contextual wrapper for its contents.
 Assertions in the document header are typically applicable to statements made in the body of the document, unless overridden.
 For instance, the patient identified in the header is assumed to be the subject of observations described in the body of the document, unless a different subject is explicitly stated, or the author identified in the header is assumed to be the author of the entire document, unless a different author is explicitly identified on a section.
-The objective of the CDA context rules are to make these practices explicit with relationship to the RIM, such that a computer will understand the context of a portion of a document the same way that a human interprets it.
+The objective of the CDA context rules is to make these practices explicit with relationship to the RIM, such that a computer will understand the context of a portion of a document the same way that a human interprets it.

 At the same time, there is no guarantee that machine processing will identify a mistaken application of contextual rules.
 If a physician records an "outside diagnosis" in narrative but does not nullify the "informant" context, machine processing will not identify the switch in attribution.
 This is a special case illustrating the limits of automated validation of electronic records and would apply regardless of the context inheritance mechanism.
 In other words, from some errors of encoding, there is no recovery other than human review.